-The constitution provides for criminal defendants to receive a fair and public trial, and an independent judiciary generally enforced this right.
-Trials are by jury.
-Defendants enjoy a presumption of innocence, have timely access to counsel, may be present at their trial, may confront adverse witnesses, may present their own witnesses and evidence, and have the right to appeal.
-In murder trials the government provides legal assistance at public expense to persons without the means to retain a private attorney.
-Defendants have the right to free assistance of an interpreter.
+The constitution provides for the right to a fair and public trial by jury, and an independent judiciary generally enforced this right.
+Defendants have the right to a presumption of innocence, timely access to counsel, and free assistance of an interpreter.
+They may be present at their trial, confront adverse witnesses, present their own witnesses and evidence, and appeal.
+Defendants may not be compelled to testify or confess guilt.
+The government provides legal assistance at public expense to persons without the means to retain a private attorney, but only in capital cases.